cloudmesh-community/book/chapters/preface/create.md

 * Ubuntu
 * Windows 10
-* macOSX
+* macOS

 ### Using OSX

 The easiest way to create a system that can compile the book on macOS, is to use a docker container.
-To do so you will need to first install docker on macOS while following the simple instructions at
+To do so, you need first to install Docker on macOS while following the simple instructions at

 * <https://docs.docker.com/docker-for-mac/install/>